apache/nuttx/configs/sabre-6quad/README.txt

 2016-11-28:  SMP is unusable until the SCU cache coherency logic is fixed.
   I do not know how to do that now.

+2016-12-01:  I committed a completely untest SPI driver.
+This was taken directly from the i.MX1 and is most certainly not ready for use yet.

 Platform Features
 =================